enra64/iot-ledmatrix/host/notes.md

 # dependencies
-* sudo pip install pyserial freetype-py pyzmq numpy
+* sudo pip install pyserial freetype-py pyzmq numpy colour

 # improvements
 * remove hard-coded wait in draw code, or parametrise it so timer code can be used above eliminating the problem (which